 The 2015 Global Wellness Summit (GWS) took place in Mexico City from Nov.
 13-15, and gathered the brightest thinkers from a diverse cross-section of industries to contemplate the best strategies for “Building a Well World.”

-This year’s conference was the largest and most cross-disciplinary in the Summit’s nine-year history, attracting 470+ delegates from over 40 countries, from industries as varied as traditional medicine and technology to travel.
-Never before have so many great minds from the medical (e.g., the Mayo and Cleveland Clinics, Harvard and Duke Universities) or workplace wellness worlds (e.g., Johnson & Johnson and Zappos) assembled at the Summit.
+It was the largest, most cross-disciplinary Summit in its nine-year history, attracting 470+ delegates from over 40 countries.
+Never have so many great minds from the medical (e.g., the Mayo and Cleveland Clinics, Harvard and Duke Universities) or workplace wellness worlds (e.g., Johnson & Johnson and Zappos) assembled at the conference.

-“The Mexico City Summit was a watershed moment because passionate leaders from economics, medicine, government, technology, spa/wellness, travel, education – and even the arts – came together to debate how to bring more preventative health into our chronic disease- and healthcare cost-burdened world – much like when the world first came together in Kyoto to declare solidarity against climate change,” said GWS Chairman and CEO, Susie Ellis.
-“There are medical, workplace wellness and spa industry conferences, but the Summit’s goal is to bring all these pieces of the puzzle together because the only way to start building a more well world is through idea-sharing and strategizing together.”
+“The Mexico City Summit was a watershed moment, because passionate leaders from economics, medicine, government, technology, spa/wellness, travel, education and the arts came together to debate how to bring preventative health into our chronic disease and healthcare cost burdened world – much like when the world first came together in Kyoto to declare solidarity against climate change,” said GWS Chairman and CEO, Susie Ellis.

 1. From Cracking the Genome to Cracking the Epigenome